West Milton, Ohio

 West Milton is a village in Miami County, Ohio, United States.
 The population was 4,697 at the 2020 census.
 It is part of the Dayton Metropolitan Statistical Area.

 History

 The first settlement at West Milton was made in 1807.
 West Milton was named for John Milton, an English poet.
 A post office called Milton was established in 1824, and the name was changed to West Milton in 1829.
 The village was incorporated around 1834.

 Government

 West Milton uses the council-manager government system.
 In this system, the mayor is the ceremonial head, elected by the public every four years.
 The council chooses a City Manager, who holds administrative authority over the city government.
 Council members are selected on a nonpartisan, at-large ballot.
+The mayor is Jeremy Sodders.